 The amount of money agreed for a personal budget will depend on the assessed needs of the individual.

-It should be enough funding for the person receiving the budget to arrange and receive the service.
+It should be enough funding for the person receiving the budget to arrange and receive the service they need.

-The intention of a personal budget it that it is a way of providing support flexibly and given the person who has the budget choice and control over how they want to receive the support.
+The intention of a personal budget is to provide flexible support and give the person who the budget is for choice and control over what and how they receive support.

 Whilst different sectors use language to describe disabled people in different ways we intend it to be progressive and not to use descriptions that are outdated.

-We never intentionally use language to cause offence.
-Our intention is to promote a positive image of disabled children and their families.
+We intend to promote a positive image of disabled children and their families.

-We accept the language used by a wide range of individuals and SEND services who share this commitment and do not rephrase or change it.
+Partners who provide information for the website use a range of descriptions and terms.
+These will also be found throughout information we share from them on the website.
+We accept the language used by a wide range of individuals and SEND services who share this commitment.
+We do not rephrase or change it.

-We provide this information to help children and young people with SEND and their families understand a diagnosis, navigate their rights and SEND services and support (help in school or from health services or accessing benefits).
+We provide information to help children and young people with SEND and their families understand a diagnosis, navigate their rights, SEND services and support.

-Some of these terms have specific significance when used in referenced in a particular sector.
-If referring to specific education issues, we might use the term 'children with special educational needs' (SEN) as this has a precise legal meaning.
+Some terms have specific significance or meaning when used in referenced to a particular sector for example health or information about rights.
+For example, if referring to specific education issues, we might use the term 'children with special educational needs' (SEN) as this has a precise legal meaning.

 We try to ensure the accurate meaning is captured for families to refer to.